A7337li/hover/README.md

 # hover
-This is an attractive mode for cards with hover feature.
+This is an attractive mode for cards with 'hover' feature.
 # Technologies Used
 <ol>
   <li>HTML5</li>